May 24, 2022

 In these rooms, sponsors can distribute offers and handouts to encourage conversion, and customize the space with their own logo and branding.
 Attendees can even book another appointment with the sponsor directly within the virtual event microsite as well, giving your sponsor a smooth pathway to conversion.

 For your sponsors, the payoff comes post-event, when they follow up with their interested leads and guide them along the sales pipeline.
-The granular data generated by online events
+Below are some of the best ways to help your sponsors succeed:

 In each of their booths, sponsors can give exclusive offers to attendees, linking to their website or another conversion page.
 On BigMarker, sponsors can pre-load and customize their offers within the software, then seamlessly introduce the call-to-action during their presentation.
 This way, your sponsors can generate event- and post-event conversions in an intuitive, organic way.